 Example surveys¶

-This notebook contains code for creating variations of questions and combining them into surveys in edsl
+This notebook contains code for creating variations of questions and combining them into surveys in edsl.

 Question scenarios